What are YOU doing about your eczema?

 5. Read up as much as you can to understand it.
 Go to your library, get books out about it.
 Read my book, which covers everything I have learnt about over the past ten years.

 6. Cut your fingernails very short, as scratching with mucky fingernails will make it inflamed and sore, and possibly infected.
+Keeping fingernails short is absolutely central in helping to break the “itch-scratch” cycle.

 8. Drink lots of water, room temp is best.
 Chamomile tea is very good.
 There are also some herbal teas that are good for clearing skin, with nettle or other liver clearing herbs.